Updated: August 26th, 2019

 A task is usually much more than what the simple box on your diagram indicates (which is one reason we have designed Rindle on a card system - to make it easy to bring in that extra information).

-You need to understand all of the inputs and outputs for that task to create an effective workflow - it should be something that could be understood by someone else easily, especially if it is being written for a team in a workplace.
+You need to understand all of the inputs and outputs for that task to create an effective workflow design - it should be something that could be understood by someone else easily, especially if it is being written for a team of employees in a workplace.

 For example, you might need to attach any of these things to a task: